Don’t Let Down Future You

 But is it impossible to go in the direction of our dreams if we live a “normal” life with normal adult responsibilities?
 Using that logic, only hermits and financially independent people have this luxury.

-Instead, I believe, there are two main dream killers – “dream monsters” – that either destroy or maim our dreams before we’re able to give any real life to them.
+Instead, I believe, there are two main dream killers – “dream monsters” – that either destroy or maim our dreams.
 These monsters aren’t obvious to us – in fact, the reason they’re so deadly is because they’re almost invisible.

 But if we don’t slay them first, we will run out of time before we can live out our full potential.